Fishing Shadow Cliffs

 About the Lake

 The reservoir does not really have a huge amount of fishable shoreline.
-Most of the trails by the edge of the lake are closed, so you can only fish from the corner of the lake on the left of the swim beach to the second dock, and a tiny sliver of land from the third dock to the other corner.
+Much of the land by the lake is not owned by the park, and a significant part of the main trail is closed thanks to storm damage.
 That means that in peak trout season, the lake can be quite crowded.

-People seem to do ok off the docks here using Powerbait — some hot spots are the second dock, and the bench to the left of the boat ramp.
+People seem to do ok off the docks here using Powerbait — some hot spots are the second dock, the bench to the left of the boat ramp, and the Stanley Blvd shoreline.
 Cast as far as you can to get to the deeper water.
 The water can be quite shallow from the swim beach to the first dock, but the stocked trout can congregate here if they are freshly planted — throw a minijig or a spoon for a few casts, and move on.
 It is extremely snaggy here though, so be wary.
 They also seem to show up on occasion in the really shallow water to the left of the swim beach, for whatever reason — people will wade out and cast at them (at your own risk — there are no wading signs littered throughout the park).

 There are some big resident bass.
 There are also catfish that are planted in the main reservoir as well — apparently the fishing can be quite good after trout plants, as they supposedly feed on the crawdads that in turn feed on dead stocked trout.